UMEP-dev/UMEP-Docs/docs/source/pre-processor/Urban Energy Balance SUEWS Converter.rst

 * Introduction:
-     The SUEWS Converter is a tool that can convert input data for SUEWS based on previous versions and vise versa.
+     The SUEWS Converter is a tool that can convert input data for SUEWS based on previous versions to the newest available version.

 * Dialog box